waku-org/specs/standards/application/waku-api.md

   - `error`: Left to the implementor on whether `error` types are `string` or `object` in the given language.
 - Usage of `result` is RECOMMENDED, usage of exceptions is NOT RECOMMENDED, no matter the language.

+TODO: Review whether to specify categories of errors.

 ### Language mappings

 How the API definition should be translated to specific languages.